-This has two impacts.
-One is the ability to produce transport fuel all over the country, with minimal transport of the gas.
-The explosion of gas production will strain the pipeline systems, and utilizing at least a part of the gas locally will ease the problem.
+The ability to economically produce transport liquids from natural gas on a distributed basis has two impacts.
+One is the augmentation of conventional sources with transport fuel produced closer to the consumption, with minimal transport of the gas.
+The explosion of gas production has strained the pipeline systems, and utilizing at least a part of the gas locally will ease the problem.
 This will be particularly apropos in countries such as Poland and India, which don't have extensive pipelines.
 The second advantage is that the small scale of each plant eases financing and does not require massive gas supply contracts to be in place.
 As a bonus, these plants will be in gas-producing states, keeping the economic value local.